The-OpenROAD-Project/micro2022tutorial/README.md

 Chip area for module '\gcd': 519.764000
 ```

+#### Place-and-route area
 Place-and-route area is the area obtained after cell placement and routing.
 If reporting this number, it
-is implied that the design does not have any violatiions which make the chip unmanufacturable (e.g.
+is implied that the design does not have any violations which make the chip unmanufacturable (e.g.
 routing or hold time violations).
 You can find the area from `finish__design__instance__area` or
 `finish report_design_area`.